Easy Vegetarian Green Tomato Curry Recipe (Ready in 30 Minutes!)

 When it’s 5 p.m. and dinner needs to be ready quickly, this vegetarian green tomato curry is such a hearty and flavourful plant-based meal.

 This green tomato curry recipe comes together quickly for lunch or dinner.
 Yet, it always tastes so flavourful, as if I spent hours carefully stirring this over the stove.
+This is mostly due to the rich blend of spices I’m using to season it.
+I love quick curries and stir-fries, which are often just a mishmash of whatever vegetables I happen to have in the fridge.

-And except for the green tomatoes, I almost always have these ingredients in my pantry.
+And except for the green tomatoes, I almost always have these ingredients in my pantry!

 I use green tomatoes in this curry recipe because I always have lots left in the garden at the end of the season.
 You can also freeze any extras every year.